Ladies & Gentlemen,

 review would not have been possible.

-the contribution of Contractors, Vendors and Consultants for successful
+Board also appreciates the contribution of Contractors, Vendors and

-international (Standard & Poor and Fitch) credit rating agencies for
+& Poor''s and Fitch Ratings) credit rating agencies for their

 On behalf of Board of Directors, I would like to place on record our

-deep appreciation of the dedicated efforts and valuable services
+deep appreciation for the dedicated efforts and valuable services

-achievements during the year 2014-15.
+achievements during the Financial Year 2015-16.
 I would also like to

-thank the

-Executive team for their strong leadership, the employee
+thank the executive team for their strong leadership, the employee

-unions, for their support and all our employees for their commitment to achieve the
+unions for their support and all our employees for their commitment and

-aim to be the world''s premier transmission
+enthusiasm to achieve our aim to be the world''s premier transmission

 For and on behalf of the Board of Directors